Complete analysis of hyperentangled Bell state in three degrees of freedom using Kerr effect and self-assisted mechanism: Complete HBSA for hyperentanglement in three degrees of freedom

 Here, $A$ and $B$ are the two entangled photons. $P$, $F$ and $S$ denote the polarization DOF, the first longitudinal momentum DOF and the second longitudinal momentum DOF, respectively. $|\Psi\rangle_{P}$ is one of the four Bell states in polarization DOF,

-where $H$ and $V$ are the horizontal and vertical polarization states of photon, respectively. $|\Psi\rangle_{F}$ is one of the four Bell states in the first longitudinal momentum DOF,
+where $|H\rangle$ and $|V\rangle$ are the horizontal and vertical polarization states of photon, respectively. $|\Psi\rangle_{F}$ is one of the four Bell states in the first longitudinal momentum DOF,

-where $E$ and $I$ are the external and internal spatial-modes of photon, respectively. $|\Psi\rangle_{S}$ is one of the four Bell states in the second longitudinal momentum DOF,
+where $|E\rangle$ and $|I\rangle$ are the external and internal spatial-modes of photon, respectively. $|\Psi\rangle_{S}$ is one of the four Bell states in the second longitudinal momentum DOF,

-where $r$ and $l$ are the right and left spatial-modes of photon, respectively.
+where $|r\rangle$ and $|l\rangle$ are the right and left spatial-modes of photon, respectively.
 Considering the three DOFs at the same time, there are 64 orthogonal hyperentangled Bell states, which will be unambiguously distinguished in the following text.

-Before describing our complete HBSA scheme, we briefly introduce the principle of nondestructive detection of photon number, which is achieved by using the weak cross-Kerr nonlinearity.
-The interaction between a signal state $|\varphi\rangle_s$ and a probe coherent state $|\alpha\rangle_p$ in the nonlinear medium can be described with the Hamiltonian \cite{Kerr1}
+Before describing our complete HBSA scheme, we first briefly introduce the principle of nondestructive detection of photon number, which is achieved by using the weak cross-Kerr nonlinearity.
+The interaction between a signal state $|\varphi\rangle_s$ and a probe coherent state $|\alpha\rangle_p$ in a nonlinear medium can be described with the Hamiltonian \cite{Kerr1}

 Here, $a^\dag_s$ ($a^\dag_p$) and $a_s$ ($a_p$) are the creation and destruction operators of the signal (probe) state, respectively. $\chi$ is the coupling strength of nonlinearity, which depends on the property of nonlinear material.
-After the interaction with the signal state in nonlinear medium, the probe coherent state will get a phase shift, which is proportional to the photon number $N$ of the signal state,
+After the interaction with the signal state in nonlinear medium, the probe coherent state can get a phase shift, which is proportional to the photon number $N$ of the signal state,

 Here $\theta = \chi t$ ($t$ is the interaction time).
 When we use the $X$-quadrature measurement on the phase shift of probe coherent state, the photon number of signal state can be read out without destroying the photons.